jzohrab/practicing-guitar/docs/part-4-examples/bach-prelude-in-c-major-BWV-846.rst

    notes :16 3/5 $3$ p2/5 $2$ 0/3 0/2 h3/2 $3$ 1/1 $1$ 3/2 $3$ 4/3 $4$ 3/2 $3$ 4/3 $4$ 0/3 $.top.$ $P$ 0/2 $P$ 0/4 h3/4 $.bottom.$ $3$ p2/4 $2$ p0/4 | :w (3/5.2/4.0/3.1/2)
    text :w,.1,G7,|,:w,.1,C

 I found the G7 chord surprisingly tough!
-The "pulloffs from nowhere" were an unusual technique for me, and it was hard to find the relaxed hand position that let me sustain the notes and still support the pulloffs as I wanted them.
+The "pull-offs from nowhere" were an unusual technique for me, and it was hard to find the relaxed hand position that let me sustain the notes and still support the pull-offs as I wanted them.
 I started off with just this, devoting about 15 minutes on that in my first day.
 It was a lot of gentle experimentation, trying to get the right sound, and to find a good hand and arm position so I could avoid any tension.

 This alone was more than enough for me for the first session.
 20 minutes might seem like a long time to spend on one small thing, but breaking things down to digestible chunks is the only way to make real progress, and having a short time limit ensures I don't burn myself out or overreach.